DMW2151/building-on-dok8s/readme.md

 This repo is for learning managed K8s on Digital Ocean as part of the [Digital Ocean K8s Challenege](lhttps://www.digitalocean.com/community/pages/kubernetes-challenge).
 I'm quite new to K8s, and to get up to speed I'll be working through [Digital Ocean's K8s Developer Starter](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers) and referencing other resources as needed.

-With that in mind, this document will not be so much of a traditional Readme.
-Instead, I'll present my build notes as I learn both Digital Ocean and K8s.

 The goal is to deploy a scalable NoSQL database (I'll be using Redis) within K8s, but I'd also like to try to deploy a trivial application to interact with Redis and get some basic observability into the performance of the Redis cluster and the K8s cluster as a whole.
 This will involve building out a cluster with the following resources:

 - [ ] **A multi-node, highly available Redis cluster**